 Commenting on their North Yorkshire location, Vineyard Manager and eldest son James Townsend says, “While we are definitely on the edge of where it is possible to ripen grapes, we believe the challenging nature of our site and longer ripening produces more complex fruit for more interesting wines.”

 James’ father, Ian Townsend, adds, “Many family and friends thought our intentions were extremely optimistic.
 The site we chose is north facing, on the edge of a beck and is very fertile.
 Yet the experts had confidence, and in spite of these challenges, here we are; tasting our first wines and we’re delighted with the results and the feedback.”

-Frances Atkins, Chef Director at the award-winning The Yorke Arms in Ramsgill, was one of the first to taste the wines and commented: “The Solaris, in particular, I found so delicate and light yet full of character with its tropical flavours.
+Frances Atkins, Chef Director at the award-winning The Yorke Arms in Ramsgill, was one of the first to taste the wines and sang its praises.
+“The Solaris, in particular, I found so delicate and light yet full of character with its tropical flavours.
 The wine will really compliment a fish dish and we featured it in our recent English Wine Dinner at the restaurant.”

 Talking about the sales so far, Georgina Townsend, Business Development Director and daughter adds, “The response has completely exceeded our expectations.
 With only 543 bottles of Solaris and 897 bottles of Bacchus produced in the first year, stock is running low quickly and we are therefore in the unusual position of having to limit orders to mixed cases.”

 In 2020, Dunesforde will introduce five sparkling wines, including a Rosé, which are available to pre-order through mixed cases now.
 Like the still wines, these will have a limited supply and full details can be found on the Dunesforde website www.dunesforde.com